r-pogo/vade_mecum/Testing/ISTQB/Testing_throughout_SDLC.md

 • Extent of test automation
 • Role and responsibilities of a tester

-In sequential development models, in the initial phases testers typically participate in requirement reviews, test analysis, and test design.
+In sequential development models: in the initial phases typically is requirement reviews, test analysis, and test design.
 The executable code is usually created in the later phases, so typically dynamic testing cannot be performed early in the SDLC.